OCamlPro/superbol-studio-oss/README.md

 again to continue until the next breakpoint, or termination of the program.

+## Coverage

+To enable coverage you can set `enable-coverage` to `true` in your `task.json` file, and `coverage` to `true` in your `launch.json` file.

+The first modification will enable the generation of coverage files (in `gcov` format) and the second one will enable the highlighting of covered lines in your source code.

 <!-- ## Formatting the source code -->

 <!-- > [!NOTE] -->